kylejohnson363/Predicting-MLB-Games-with-Machine-Learning/README.md

 # Conclusions:
 -I was able to create a model that predicts MLB games more accurately and more profitably than the Vegas odds in a statistically significant way.
 I did this by querying data from several online baseball databases and then optimizing several different classification models, before combining them to vote on the outcome of each game.

 -Oddly enough, it seems that always betting with the Vegas odds is a profitable strategy but using the model created in this project is potentially almose twice as profitable.
+This tells us that Vegas is good at predicting MLB games but there are still inefficiencies that can be exploited.
 # Future Work:

 - Use more types of data (new and highly advanced statistics) and more games from previous seasons.